elab/jgit-buildnumber/README.md

       }
     }
     apply plugin: 'jgit-buildnumber-gradle-plugin'
-    ```

-  The default working directory in the plugin is "." i.e this directory, if you wish to set a custom directory then the following should be added to your build.gradle
+The default working directory in the plugin is ".", i.e current directory.
+If you wish to set a custom directory then the following should be added to your build.gradle (`projectDir` is just an example):

-    ```
-    task jGitBuildnumber_ExtractBuildnumber() {
+    task jGitBuildNumber_ExtractBuildNumber() {
        dir = projectDir;
     }
-    ```

-  projectDir is just an example.

-  Example usage:

-    ```
+Usage example (write extracted properties into MANIFEST.MF file):

     jar() {
         manifest {
             attributes(